EngineersNeedArt/SoftDorothy-CasadyGreeneProjects/README.md

 # Soft Dorothy Software — Early Published Projects
 Disk images (intended for emulators) containing code and tools for building the commercial games John Calhoun wrote for Casady & Greene, Inc.

-I wanted to capture in one place the sources to the early Macintosh games I published with Casady & Greene Inc. as well as the old build environment (THINK C, THINK Pascal, ResEdit) and create disk images suitable for the current early Macintosh emulators.
-The disk images here (zipped to save space) can be downloaded and you should be able to mount them in <a href="https://basilisk.cebix.net">Basilisk II</a>, <a href="https://sheepshaver.cebix.net">Sheepshaver</a> or <a href="https://www.gryphel.com/c/minivmac/">MiniVMac</a>.
+I wanted to capture in one place the sources to the early Macintosh games I published with Casady & Greene Inc. as well as the old build environment (THINK C, THINK Pascal, CodeWarrior, ResEdit) and create a disk image suitable for the current early Macintosh emulators.
+The disk image (zipped to save space) can be downloaded and you should be able to mount it in <a href="https://basilisk.cebix.net">Basilisk II</a>, <a href="https://sheepshaver.cebix.net">Sheepshaver</a> or <a href="https://www.gryphel.com/c/minivmac/">MiniVMac</a>.

-Below, in order of release, are the disk images included in this repository.
+Below, in order of release, are the sources included on the disk image.

-### Glider4Dev.dsk (First commercial version of Glider)
+### Glider 4.0
+(BNDL identifier `GLID`)

-**Glider 4.0** (BNDL identifier `GLID`) was the first game I had published commercially.
+**Glider 4.0** was the first game I had published commercially.
 I had seen a few games published by Casady & Greene, Inc. (C&G) and reached out to them to see if they were interested in **Glider**.
 I suggested I could write a commercial **Glider** to support color and that the game would have a "house" (the game levels) with some forty or so rooms (the shareware game had only ten or fifteen rooms as I recall).
 They agreed and so advanced me enough cash to buy a color Macintosh and a color display.

 <p align="center">
 <img width="752" src="https://github.com/EngineersNeedArt/SoftDorothy-PublishedProjects/blob/b365778f5129970dbb572805d3c252235d49d766/Images/BasiliskIIScreenshot.jpg">